Majdi-msallem/ruby-fullcourse/README.md

 ### Summary

-Migrations are a powerful tool for managing the database schema in a Rails application.
-With migrations, you can easily add, remove, and rename attributes in tables to adapt to changing requirements.
+Migrations in Rails allow you to change the data type of existing columns in tables, ensuring that your database schema remains up-to-date with your application's requirements.
+By using reversible migrations, you can make these changes safely and efficiently.

 ---